 - 1 egg white

 - In a saucepan, bring broccoli and 1 in. of water to a boil.
 Reduce heat; cover and simmer for 3-4 minutes or until crisp-tender.
 Drain and set aside.
 Cut a 1/2-in. slice off the top of each tomato; with a spoon or melon baller, hollow out each tomato, leaving a 1/2-in. shell.
 Discard pulp.
 Sprinkle 1/4 teaspoon lemon juice into each tomato; place upside down on paper towel for 10 minutes to drain.

 - Meanwhile, in a skillet, saute onion in butter until tender.
 In a bowl, combine the flour, milk and broth until smooth.
 Stir into onion mixture.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Remove from the heat; stir in Parmesan cheese, basil, salt, pepper and reserved broccoli.
 In a bowl, beat the egg white until stiff peaks form.
 Fold into broccoli mixture.

 - Place the tomatoes in an ungreased 8-in. square baking dish.
 Spoon the broccoli mixture into each tomato, mounding in the center.
-Bake, uncovered, at 350° for 30-35 minutes or until a knife inserted near the center comes out clean and the tops are golden brown.
-Yield: 4 servings.
+Bake, uncovered, at 350° for 30-35 minutes or until a knife inserted in the center comes out clean and the tops are golden brown.